gianni-rosato/svt-av1-psy/Docs/svt-av1_encoder_user_guide.md

 `-i filename` **[Required]**

 A YUV file (e.g. 8 bit 4:2:0 planar) containing the video sequence that will be encoded.
-The dimensions of each image are specified by `–w` and `–h` as indicated below.
+The dimensions of each image are specified by `-w` and `-h` as indicated below.

 `-b filename` **[Optional]**